 Some stones contain inclusions of small rutile needles that exhibit a property called asterism.
-This effect produces the "star sapphire".
-This sapphire is a cabochon cut and can have six to twelve rays emanating from its center.
+This effect produces the "star sapphire, displayed only in a cabochon cut, and can have six to twelve rays emanating from its center.

 The finest specimens of sapphire were mined in Kashmir, Northern India in the late 1800's to about 1920.
 Today they are imported from Eastern Australia, Sri Lanka, Madagascar, and are found in Montana and North Carolina.

 September is the month of the sapphire.
-In legend and folk- lore the stone is said to work as an anti-depressant, aid in telepathy, clairvoyance and astral projection.
-So whether you are feeling a bit down, want to know what's going on, or feel the need to get the heck off the planet, a piece of sapphire jewelry might just be what you need!
+In legend and folklore the stone is said to work as an anti-depressant and act as an aid in telepathy, clairvoyance, and astral projection.
+So whether you are feeling a bit down, want to know what's going on, or feel the need to get the heck off the planet, a piece of sapphire jewelry might be just what you need!

 April's birthstone, the diamond, historically symbolizes lasting love and friendship.
 Early Egyptians believed that the vana amoris, the vein of love, ran from the heart directly to the third finger on the left hand.
 We wear our engagement and wedding rings on our third finger to this day.